rolsite/softether-vpn-bridge/README.md

 7 - Accept terms from Softether contract (Select option 1, 1, 1)

-8 - Script will reboot your machine at end
+8 - This script will reboot your machine when completed

 9 - Many devices are supported, including Windows, Linux, Android and IOS natively.